 Organization: The school is recognized as a private foundation by the Tokyo Metropolitan Government and has a seven-member board of directors and 15 trustee members.
 Nishimachi is fully accredited by the Western Association of Schools and Colleges and by the Council of International Schools.
 The program extends from kindergarten through grade 9.
 The school year is divided into two academic semesters, beginning in late August and ending in June.

-Faculty: In the 2020-2021 school year, there are 63 faculty members.
-Faculty members come to Nishimachi with an average of 8.7 years of teaching experience and remain at Nishimachi an average of seven years.
-Of the current staff, approximately 52 percent have advanced degrees.
+Faculty: In the 2021-2022 school year, Nishimachi has 90 total staff including 62 teachers.
+Faculty members come to Nishimachi with an average of 8.5 years of teaching experience and remain at Nishimachi an average of 7.4 years.
+Of the current staff, approximately 58 percent have advanced degrees.

-Finances: In the 2020-2021 school year, the school’s operating income is derived from tuition and donations.
-Annual tuition rates, including an education enhancement fee and a school growth fund fee, are ¥2,772,000.
-The school charges a non-refundable ¥25,000 application fee.
-Once a student is admitted, the school charges a one-time only, non-refundable registration fee of ¥300,000 and a building fee of ¥675,000.
+Finances: In the 2021-2022 school year, the school’s operating income is derived from tuition and donations.
+Annual tuition rates, including an education enhancement fee and a school growth fund fee, are JPY2,840,000.
+The school charges a non-refundable JPY25,000 application fee.
+Once a student is admitted, the school charges a one-time only, non-refundable registration fee of JPY300,000 and a building maintenance fee of JPY750,000.